-- > SSID(to be bridged) The SSID of the AP your Router is going to connect to as a client.
+- SSID(to be bridged) The SSID of the AP your Router is going to connect to as a client.
 You can also use the search function to select the SSID to join. - BSSID(to be bridged) The BSSID of the AP your Router is going to connect to as a client.
-You can also use the search function to select the BSSID to join. - > Survey Click this button, you can search the AP which runs in the current channel. - WDS Mode This field determines which WDS Mode will be used.
-It is not necessary to change the WDS Mode unless you notice network communication problems with root AP.
-If you select Auto, then Router will choose the appropriate WDS Mode automatically. - Key type This option should be chosen according to the AP's security configuration.
-It is recommended that the security type is the same as your AP's security type. - WEP Index This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
-It indicates the index of the WEP key. - ➤ Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).It indicates the authorization type of the Root AP. - Password If the AP your Router is going to connect needs password, you need to fill the password in this blank.
+You can also use the search function to select the BSSID to join. - Search Click this button, you can search the AP which runs in the current channel. - Key type This option should be chosen according to the AP's security configuration.
+It is recommended that the security type is the same as your AP's security type - WEP Index This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
+It indicates the index of the WEP key. - Auth Type This option should be chosen if the key type is WEP(ASCII) or WEP(HEX).
+It indicates the authorization type of the Root AP. - Password If the AP your Router is going to connect needs password, you need to fill the password in this blank.